leo-le-07/onboarding-codenote-client/README.md

 #### Basic requirement
 We already have Signup feature as example.
-Now we want to help a user can login with email (admin@example.com) and password (123456) at path `/login`.
+Now we want to help a user to log in with email (admin@example.com) and password (123456) at path `/login`.
 The UI should be like this
 ![Login](https://raw.githubusercontent.com/leo-le-07/onboarding-codenote-client/task-1/add-basic-features/src/assets/screenshots/login.png)

 _Hints:_
 - Currently we're using **aws-amplify** library to support us to interact with AWS services.
-In case log in, you can use method `Auth.signIn` from that library.
+In case of login, you can use method `Auth.signIn` from that library.
-- After log in successfully, you need to call `userHasAuthenticated` method, that passes from `App` component, to notify other components in our application that we already log in successfully.
+- After logging in successfully, you need to call `userHasAuthenticated` method.
+It passes from `App` component in order to notify other components in our application that we've already logged in.

 #### Optional requirement